-Zee is a trusted partner specializing in solutions for Amazon FBA sellers.
+Zee is a trusted partner specializing in solutions for large scale e-commerce sellers.
 We connect you with affordable, end-to-end transportation services and offer Importer Of Record services in Australia, Canada, the EU, the UK, and the USA (with Japan, Mexico, and Singapore to be added soon).

-There’s no better time to expand your Amazon FBA business internationally.
+There’s no better time to expand your e-commerce business internationally.
 Reach out today to connect with our experts and learn how we can save you time, hassle, and money in the short and long term.

-As an FBA seller, we imagine you have plenty of questions about the shipping process.
-Whether you are wondering, “Do I need a broker to clear customs?” or “How does Amazon FBA shipping work?”, we have the answers to all your questions at Zee!
+As an e-commerce seller, we imagine you have plenty of questions about the shipping process.
+Whether you are wondering, “Do I need a broker to clear customs?” or “What does customs cleared mean for international shipping?”, we have the answers to all your questions at Zee!